JPabloVM/JPabloVM/README.md

 ### 💡 About Me
 I'm a Fullstack Developer passionate about technology, always inspired by curiosity and problem solving.
 I work mainly with Node.js, Angular, microservices and event-driven architecture.

-I’m currently working at **Mais Chat Tecnologia**, developing scalable back-end services using:
+I’m currently working developing scalable back-end services using:

 - **Apache Kafka** for asynchronous messaging
 - **gRPC** and **WebSocket** for real-time communication